NucleusEngineering/serverless/.journey/tutorial.neos.md

 In this tutorial we'll learn how to extend the existing code to call Cloud APIs directly.
 Currently, the deployed application uses a library which contains a static set of jokes.
 Whenever the library is used it randomly selects a joke and returns it.
 After a while we will surely start to see the same jokes again and the only way to see new jokes is when a human would actually implement them in the library.

 Luckily, there is a thing called _generative AI_ now.
-Google Cloud Vertex AI contains the Google-built, pre-trained, Gemini Pro model which is a general-purpose, multi-modal, generative large language model (LLM) that can be queried with text prompts in natual language to generate all sorts of outputs, including text.
+Google Cloud Vertex AI contains the Google-built, pre-trained, Gemini Pro model which is a general-purpose, multi-modal, generative large language model (LLM) that can be queried with text prompts in natural language to generate all sorts of outputs, including text.
 In this tutorial we'll implement the `model:predict` endpoint of Vertex AI to execute this model in order to add new dad jokes in a generative matter.

 <!-- TODO include on-demand clip for module 3 -->